psas/electric-feed-system-prototype/Documentation/ME493/README_COPY.md

 To name a few...
 1. Need for a simple, lightweight, and easily manufactured pump suited to produce high heads at low flow  rates.

 2. Engine/vehicle requirements define the need for a feed system that is a radical departure from conventional design.

 3. Using an unorthodox Barske open impeller design.

 4. Hardware is physically small.

 5. Shaft deflection, key stresses, fits for mounted components, and rotor dynamics must be seriously considered.

 6. Simplifying a detailed fabrication process.

 ### Outcomes:

-The expected outcomes of the PSAS EFS capstone project are as follows.
+The expected outcomes of the PSAS EFS capstone project are as follows;

 1. Detailed design explanation.